nre-learning/antidote/docs/contribute/faq.rst

 incorporated into the true value of the platform, such as autoconfiguration between labs.

 The technical requirement is that the network device is accessible via SSH for terminal access with the appropriate credentials and packaged within a docker container.
-We're already using NAPALM for doing inter-stage configuration, so we're ready to use other vendor kit from the get-go; it's just a matter of getting vendors to contribute their image.
-Juniper has done this as an early example, but any other vendor that is willing to abide by the  :ref:`Code of Practice <code-practice>` is welcome to participate in the project.
+We're already using very flexible tools for doing inter-stage configuration, so we're ready to use other vendor kit from the get-go; it's just a matter of getting vendors to contribute their image.
+Juniper has done this as an early example, but any other vendor that is willing to abide by the Code of Practice (coming soon) is welcome to participate in the project.

 In short, we've put the right technical pieces in place to make it possible, now we're working on getting